fusioninventory/fusioninventory.github.io/_posts/2019-04-12-fusioninventory-agent-2.5.md

   directory.

 For the Inventory task:
-- few minor fixes has been included for linuw and win32
+- few minor fixes has been included for linux and win32
 - pci & usb included databases has been updated

 For the NetDiscovery/NetInventory tasks: